lltfm/openness/works/the_epitomes_of_openness/contemplations/the_unchosen.md

-# What is "the unchosen"?
+# What is "The Unchosen"?

 [Openness GPT](README.md#openness-gpt):